vahit19/4DeepAnalytics.com/README.md

-# The CoronaLytics Project with Live Dashboard and HeatMap
+# The CoronaLytics Project with Live Dashboard and HeatMap + Face Mask Detections
 Towards IoT to Artificial Intelligence of Things (AIoT)

 Artificial intelligence (AI) using Deep Learning Technology For Identifying a Person of Interest (POI) in Real World Analytics of COVID-19 Rules For Wearing Face Masks and Social Distances,